Kea Performance Optimization

 3. Minimize network latency between Kea components

 When using Kea with a database backend of any kind, it is ideal to locate both Kea and the database on the same host to minimize latency.
-Given the advice above, to maximize clock speed for Kea and disk performance for the backend, you will see that you need a host with both a fast clock and high-performance storage for best performance.
-When using database clustering technology, it is important to measure the latency from your Kea instance to the database.
+Given the advice above, to maximize clock speed for Kea and disk performance for the backend, you will need a host with both a fast clock and high-performance storage for the best performance.
+Measuring the latency from your Kea instance to the database is important when using clustering technologies.

 4. Help Kea find an available lease quickly